mercifr1/drTGI/README.md

 Built the function to create the scenarios for the dose- manipulation.

- - **Scenarion_1_function.R**:unbalanced design matrix: crate a function that generate the number of participants per cohort and the number of observations per  individual folowing the truncated Poisson distribution (with parapeter lambda_N=4) and zero-truncated Poisson distribution ( with parameter lambda_0=4) respectively.
+ - **Scenarion_1_function.R**:unbalanced design matrix: create a function that generate the number of participants per cohort and the number of observations per  individual folowing the truncated Poisson distribution (with parapeter lambda_N=4) and zero-truncated Poisson distribution ( with parameter lambda_0=4) respectively.

  - **dose_reduction_function** : using the dataset generated from the scenario_1_function, built a function for the dose reduction in the specific cohorts (i.e: cohorts 3, 4 and 5).